wandb/weave/weave/flow/prompt/README.md

 My prompts default to the system role, you can override it.
 My thinking is the system prompt is the role most used to guide the LLM but I could see a case for making the default user.
 A part of me wonders if role is even something we need to capture for the versioning of prompts.
-It's helpful for templating but we might want to seperate those concerns, see Thought #3 below.
+It's helpful for templating but we might want to separate those concerns, see Thought #3 below.

 ```python
 user = pt("Think step by step", role="user")